-When answering this question, share your true strengths and not those you think the interviewer wants to hear.
+When answering this question, you should share your true strengths and not those you think the interviewer wants to hear.
 However, try to include strengths that suit the position you are seeking.
-Then, share an example of how you’ve demonstrated these skills in a professional setting.
+Then, share an example of how you have demonstrated these skills in a professional setting.

 6. What do you consider to be your weaknesses?